U.S. Big Tech Frontend System Design in Practice: For Frontend Developers Who Don't Want to Remain Just Simple Implementers

 In this course, observability is not viewed as a simple implementation like installing Sentry.

-We view frontend systems through an operable structure using metrics such as RUM, error tracking, telemetry contract, state transition logs, rollback rate, stale response ignored count, and payment unknown rate.
+We view the frontend system as an operable structure through metrics such as RUM, error tracking, telemetry contract, state transition logs, rollback rate, stale response ignored count, and payment unknown rate.

-With this perspective, a frontend developer can grow beyond being a simple implementer into an engineer who takes responsibility for quality even after deployment.
+With this perspective, a frontend developer can grow beyond being a mere implementer into an engineer who takes responsibility for quality even after deployment.

 This is not your typical clone coding; it covers frontend system design.

 This course is not about simply following along to build screens.
-You will analyze and design actual complex services from a frontend perspective, such as a Threads feed, Amazon product listings, Netflix video UI, Google Docs collaborative editing, a SpaceX-style rocket part cost analysis platform, and a Figure AI-style robot operation dashboard.
+It analyzes and designs actual complex services from a frontend perspective, such as the Threads feed, Amazon product listings, Netflix video UI, Google Docs collaborative editing, a SpaceX-style rocket part cost analysis platform, and a Figure AI-style robot operation dashboard.

 The person who created this course

-Based on the experience and know-how accumulated at the forefront of the global tech scene, I present a path for non-majors to overcome technical barriers and become masters of their business.
+Based on experience and know-how accumulated at the forefront of the Global Tech Scene, I present a path for non-majors to overcome technical barriers and become masters of their business.

 • Current) Founder of a Silicon Valley AI Coding Agent Startup